choreonoid/choreonoid-doc/en/tips/body-tracking-camera.rst

  * - Name
    - This is the name of the item.
 It is also used for the camera name.
  * - Keep relative attitude
-   - When set to True, the relative posture of the robot and the camera is kept constant.
+   - When set to True, the relative posture between the robot and the camera is kept constant.
  * - Camera type
    - Select whether the camera type is Perspective or Orthographic.
  * - Near clip distance